 Participants will utilize mindfulness based practices and positive psychology via art making to establish a sustainable self-care practice.
-This is an experiential based workshop with different opportunities to make several 3-D art projects for your self-care toolkit.
+This is an experiential based workshop with some didactic learning components.
+There will be opportunities to make several 3-D art projects for your self-care toolkit.
 No art experience needed.
 All materials provided.
 Light snacks and refreshments will be provided.

 Discover ways to honour your self and refuel.

 - Understand the impact of client’s narratives on the helper;

 - Learn ways to debrief using art after difficult sessions/appointments/day;

 - Experience self care through art making and engagement;